• About

 To nominate as an independent candidate, you must be supported by:

-• At least 20 eligible electors enrolled in the district you are contesting.
+• at least 20 eligible electors enrolled in the district you are contesting.

 2. Nomination deposit